Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Side effects:

-Constipation is another side effect of this drug and consequently a higher intake of fiber might have to be recommended to avoid this effect.
+Constipation is another side effect of this drug; consequently, a higher fiber intake might have to be recommended to avoid this effect.

-Some antibiotics have been known to interact with fluoxetine so make sure you give your doctor your complete history before starting on any dew drugs.
+Some antibiotics have been known to interact with fluoxetine, so make sure you give your doctor your complete history before starting on any new drugs.

 Elavil (Amitriptyline hydrochloride)